-The Bay Area scores a 66 out of a possible 100 points for pavement conditions.
-A score of 60 marks a need for major rehabilitation.
+The Bay Area scores a 67 out of a possible 100 points for pavement conditions.
+A score of 60 or below marks a need for major rehabilitation.

 Can the Bay Area have better roads?
-Learn more in Street Fight, a close-up look at the challenges facing streets and roads around the region.
+Learn more in MTC's updated Pothole Report: Bay Area Roads at Risk and in Street Fight, a close-up look at the challenges facing streets and roads around the region.

 Spend $1 or $5

 MTC has long advocated pavement preservation.
-And we have set our targets to achieve a score of 75.
+And we have set our targets to achieve an average regionwide score of 85.